For the roads less travelled

 Sports utility vehicles or SUVs have their roots in wars of the early 20th century.
 Militaries needed vehicles that could push ahead on unnavigable terrains.
 Today, ‘SUV’ has become branding for any vehicle that has the faintest resemblance to good-old military utility vehicles, the Real McCoys.

-Currently, the Indian market has SUVs that start at about Rs 15 lakh, and go up to crores.
-For off-roading, one needs all-wheel drive (AWD), or four-wheel drive (4X4) setup.
+Currently, the Indian market has SUVs that start at about Rs 15 lakh and go up to crores.
+For off-roading, one needs an all-wheel drive (AWD), or a four-wheel drive (4X4) setup.
 Basically, in such drivetrain systems, all wheels get power.
 This helps the vehicle take on any terrain.

-Lamborghini Urus Twin-Turbo V8, Mercedes Benz G-Class and Land Rover Range Rover Sport are some top picks in the elite segment – priced between Rs 1.5 crore and 3,5 crore.
+Lamborghini Urus Twin-Turbo V8, Mercedes Benz G-Class and Land Rover Range Rover Sport are some top picks in the elite segment – priced between Rs 1.5 crore and Rs 3.5 crore.
 In the sub-crore category, Jeep is an international hot fav with superior 4x4 capabilities.

 The Grand Cherokee, Meridian, Compass, and Wrangler are popular picks.
 The new state-of-the-art Grand Cherokee is designed (interior and exterior) to deliver top-notch capabilities and composed driving dynamics.